 Castor oil is amazing both internally and externally.
 The ricinoleic acid in castor oil prevents the growth of bacteria, yeast, and viruses.
 It’s anti-inflammatory, great for arthritic or joint pain, helps alleviate constipation and can remove swelling and infection from any wounds including ringworm, inflammation and sunburns.
 Massaging the body with castor oil prior to a bath once a week will help the skin retain its natural healing properties as well as stimulate the body’s muscles and internal organs.

 How to Use It: Topically, create a castor oil pack and apply to any areas that are in need of healing.
 To use as a topical cream for wounds, pre-soak the infected area with Epsom salts to soften the skin, then wrap the area with a cotton cloth soaked in castor oil.
 Rubbing castor oil on hands and feet at night will help maintain healthy and soft skin, as well as reduce callous and dry skin.
 When taken internally, castor oil will have a laxative effect.

 Aloe is anti-inflammatory, anti-viral and anti-bacterial.
 Its mucilaginous texture is great for the digestive tract and is very cleansing for our bodies.
 While you can buy aloe products, I prefer to have aloe plants in my home and use the leaves as I need them.

-How to Use It Use aloe topically for burns and other wounds, skin conditions like dermatitis and psoriasis, to protect yourself against UV radiation, to reduce scars, and to relieve itching.
-I rely on this skin salve to reduce redness and swelling!
+How to Use It: Use aloe topically for burns and other wounds, skin conditions like dermatitis and psoriasis, to protect yourself against UV radiation, to reduce scars, and to relieve itching.
+Make a skin salve to reduce redness and swelling.
 Internally, you can down aloe shots for digestive healing and to alleviate constipation.